RobinTail/express-zod-api/README.md

 });
 ```

-The endpoint can also handle multiple types of requests, this feature is available by replacing `method` property to `methods` and assigning an array to it.
+The endpoint can also handle multiple types of requests, this feature is available by using `methods` property that accepts an array.
 You can also add middlewares to the endpoint by using `.addMiddleware()` before `.build()`.

 ## Set up routing